threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 ### iOS

-Firstly, set the license, it's better to do it in your app's startup, although it's fine to call this function every single time to scan the barcode.
+First, set the license.
+It's better to do it in your app's startup, but it's fine to call this function every single time a barcode is scanned.

 ```csharp